jsanchezdelvillar/Sungrow-API/README.md

 Right now it works well enoough for me, and I want to test it before adding additional stuff:

-- SECURITY!!! first with RSA encription and then through OAuth2.0
 - Adding more sensors from other devices (inverter, meter...)